uncertainty-for-engineers/uncertainty-modelling-for-engineers/uncertainty-book/intro.md

 The text of the book is largely adapted from {cite}`sadeghi2020uncertainty`.

 I have included interactive code examples in python.
 Where possible the code examples use primitive python datatypes and commonly used packages for clarity.

+A pdf of the book can be downloaded from [here](https://uncertainty-for-engineers.github.io/uncertainty-modelling-for-engineers/uncertainty-book.pdf).

 **How to make a contribution**

 This book is an open source project; all readers are heartily invited to contribute with corrections and improvements.